-Dr. Tibor Bíró (62) graduated from the Budapest University of Economic Sciences with a degree in business administration.
+Dr. Tibor Bíró graduated from the Budapest University of Economic Sciences with a degree in business administration.
 He is a certified auditor and chartered accountant.
-He was head of the Finance Department of Tatabánya City Council's Executive Committee between 1978 and 1982, then from 1982 a professor at the College of Finance and Accounting, and between 1990 and 2013 head of department at the Budapest Business School.
+He was head of the Finance Department of Tatabánya City Council's Executive Committee between 1978 and 1982, then from 1982 a professor at the College of Finance and Accountancy, and between 1970 and 2013 head of department at the Budapest Business School.

 From 2000 to 2010 he was a member of the Presidium of the Budapest branch of the Chamber of Hungarian Auditors, and currently works as a member of the Chamber's Education Committee.
-He has been a nonexecutive member of OTP Bank's Board of Directors since 1992.
-As of 31 December 2013 he held 39,158 ordinary OTP shares.
+He has been a non-executive member of OTP Bank's Board of Directors since 1992.
+He has been a member of the 0TP Bank's Remuneration Committee since 2009 and Chairman of the Nomination Committee since 2014.
+As of 31 December 2014 he held 38,956 ordinary 0TP shares.
 Péter Braun Electrical Engineer Former Deputy CEO

-Péter Braun (78) earned a degree in electrical engineering from the Technical University of Budapest.
+Mr. Péter Braun earned a degree in electrical engineering from the Technical University of Budapest.
 Between 1954 and 1989 he worked for the Research Institute for Electrical Energy, with his last position there being head of department.
-After that, he was the managing director of K&H Bank Rt., working in its Computer and Information Centre.
-He is a member of GIRO Rt.'s Board of Directors, and was Deputy CEO of OTP Bank Plc. from 1993 until his retirement in 2001.
+After that, he was the managing director of K&H Bank Rt., working in its Computer and Information Centre, He was deputy CEO of OTP Bank Plc. from 1993 until his retirement in 2001.
 Since the second half of 2009 he has been the chairman of the Chief Information Officers' Association (VISZ).
-He has been a member of OTP Bank's Board of Directors since 1997.
-As of 31 December 2013 he held 343,905 ordinary OTP shares.
+He has been a member of OTP Bank's Board of Directors since 1997 As of 31 December 2014 he held 298,505 ordinary OTP shares.